KTH-dESA/GSA_Spatial_temporal/README.md

 Nandi Moksnes (1) *, William Usher (1)
 1)	KTH Royal Institute of Technology

 To be able to run the model you need to have approx 256 GB RAM.
-This model has been run on a High performance cluster at KTH.
-The shell file is therefor applicable for the HPC at PDC Dardel from NAISS (National Academic Infrastructure for Supercomputing in Sweden).

-The workflow is only tested on a Windows computer and Linux for the modelsruns (Snakemake runs file), therefore there might be small adjustements needed for other OS.
+The workflow is only tested on a Windows computer, therefore, there might be small adjustements needed for other OS.

 # Python dependencies
 The workflow has a number packages that needs to be installed.